 The Whole Community Resilience Planning Initiative will craft recovery solutions for all communities, including high-risk areas to increase individual and collective preparedness to future events and ensure greater resiliency at both the community and national levels.
 A whole community approach ensures shared understanding of community needs and capabilities, greater empowerment and integration of resources from across the community, and a stronger social infrastructure.
 High risk areas may include communities located in full or in part in the flood-plain, in landslide risk areas, or other areas with environmental or hazard risk.
-Further, in addition to these hazard risks, a deeper and more multi-dimensional understanding of community risk and vulnerability will be (community resilience profile) will be developed in Phase 1.
+Further, in addition to these hazard risks, a deeper and more multi-dimensional understanding of community risk and vulnerability (community resilience profile) will be developed in Phase 1.

-In the initial phase of the program, PRDOH and the Foundation for Puerto Rico may work with the Office of Socio-Economic and Community Development (ODSEC for its acronym in Spanish) and the Planning Board to provide technical assistance and data to participating subrecipients.
-Each municipio will be eligible to receive reimbursement for documented staff time related to conducting community planning associated with the initial phase.
-The tasks in phase one may include, but are not limited to, data collection and initial analysis, technical training, and outreach to communities within the municipio.
-In Phase 1 this initiative will prepare communities to make informed decisions and prioritize future actions and funding decisions based upon greater understand of community needs in housing, infrastructure, economic development, health and environment, and education.
+In the initial phase of the program, PRDOH and FPR may work with the Office of Socio Economic and Community Development (ODSEC for its acronym in Spanish) and the Planning Board to provide technical assistance and data to participating subrecipients.
+Each municipality will be eligible to receive reimbursement for documented staff time related to conducting community planning associated with the initial phase.
+The tasks in Phase 1 may include, but are not limited to, data collection and initial analysis, technical training, and outreach to communities within the municipality.
+Also, during Phase 1 this initiative will prepare communities to make informed decisions and prioritize future actions and funding decisions based upon greater understand of community needs in housing, infrastructure, economic development, health, environment, and education.

-In Phase 2, communities may apply openly based on selection criteria developed by PRDOH and the Foundation for Puerto Rico.
-The selection criteria for Phase 2 funding will be published in the first quarter of 2019 as part of the program guidelines.
+In Phase 2, communities may apply openly based on selection criteria developed by PRDOH and FPR.
+The selection criteria for Phase 2 funding will be subsequently published in a Program Notice of Funding Availability (NOFA).
 Selected communities may receive a planning award of up to \$500,000 per community plan.
 Plans will lay the groundwork for participatory community visioning, utilizing place-based risk and vulnerability analyses to prioritize effective and expedient investments in housing, infrastructure, economic development and revitalization, health and environment, and education as long-term recovery programs are funded.
 Plans developed in Phase 2 will be based upon addressing community risks and vulnerabilities identified in Phase 1.
 The goal for the outputs of Phase 2 will be to develop potential options for funding whether as a part of an adjacent initiative or program within the second tranche, in the third tranche of mitigation funding, or utilizing other funding streams local, federal, or private.

 Communities, like Caño Martín Peña, are encouraged to submit holistic plans for recovery to include items such as land-use, relocation, acquisition, and resilience measures.
 Communities may submit plans through an NGO, with assistance from professional planning firms and developers.
 NGOs may be established or developed to work jointly with communities in developing their approach.
 Plans should include a cost-benefit analysis to ensure feasibility of actions proposed and should be as comprehensive as possible to set the stage for next steps.
 Planning may include a range of items, such as examining structural mitigation measures at either a community or individual house level, housing innovation, and effective land-use.
-Regional planning and coordination are highly encouraged and municipios are encouraged to examine the needs of special communities.
+Regional planning and coordination are highly encouraged and municipalities are encouraged to examine the needs of special communities.
 Plans should include a consideration of hazard risk as part of their assessment.